sabhafalki/Module-7-Challenge/README.md

 The following table provides a summary of the number of employees eligible for the mentorship program based on their designation.
 ![unique_titles](/Pewlett-Hackard-Analysis/Image/mentorship_emp.png) <br>

+It is evident from the table above, that the Senior Staff and Egineers were amonghst the hightest to be eligible for the mentroship program.

 The following table provides a summary of the number of employees eligible for the mentorship program based on their department.
 ![unique_titles](/Pewlett-Hackard-Analysis/Image/retirement_departments.png) <br>

+Based on the table above, we can conclude that the Development and Production Department had the hightest retirement rates.